kh3rm/event-bridge-tech-report/README.md

 An **_Event Bridge_** is defined by its purpose, not its transport layer.
 WebSockets are a great option for real-time, low-latency event delivery to clients, but Server-Sent Events, HTTP streams, or durable broker relays (e.g., Kafka, RabbitMQ, etc.), for example, can serve similar roles.

 The key is maintaining the clear boundary between internal event flow and client delivery.
-The transport type may change, but responsibilities do not.
+The transport type may change - the responsibilities do not.

 ## Question
 ### _Neat.
 But why not just skip this extra step altogether and connect the frontend(s) directly to the Redis Pub/Sub-pipeline?_